 - Some iframes have an empty title component and lack a description of contents.
 [WCAG 4.1.2 (A)]

-Our ambition is to resolve all known accessibility issues by 23 September 2020.
+Our ambition is to resolve all remaining accessibility issues as soon as possible.

 How we tested the website